RemyG/PythonScripts/README.md

     </position>
 </resume>
 ```
+The description is escaped for its HTML entities.

 ### Installation

 To install this script, you'll need (of course) to have Python installed.
 The modules needed to run this script are:
+- cgi
 - codecs
 - urllib2
 - requests (to install: sudo pip install requests)